lideming/btrdb/README.md

 await configSet.upsert(user);
 // Use upsert to apply the change.

-// `upsert` will override the document when the same id is existing,
-// or insert as a new document if the id is not existing.

 console.info(await configSet.get(1));
 // { id: 1, username: "yuuza", status: "online" }